Staff

 Rebecca has been the Office Manager of Interfaith Philadelphia since 2004.
 She has a degree in computer science and extensive working experience with prominent Hispanics in the Philadelphia Latino community, as well as with the Jewish community through her years of employment at the Jewish Community Relations Council of Greater Philadelphia.

-Rebecca and her husband Hector live in SW Philadelphia with their chihuahua, Mia.
+Rebecca and her husband Hector live in Wilmington, DE with their two dogs, Andy and Mia

 Sara Zebovitz